geneanet/dnssdconf/README.md

 * __template__ : path to the template.
 If it does not begin with a /, it is considered to be relative to the path specified with the _--templatesdir_ CLI option.
 * __output__ : path to the output file.
 It it does not begin with a /, it is considered to be relative to the current working directory.
 * __exec__ : command to be executed after the file is updated (only if the content has changed).
 The command is passed to a shell.
+* __encoding__ : set th eencoding of the template and output file.
+Default is _ascii_.
+Supported values are described at https://docs.python.org/2/library/codecs.html#standard-encodings.

 ### Example: